.profile-img-box, .wordmark-box { cursor: default; pointer-events: none; } html

 Introduction

 The UK's countryside looks idyllic until you see it from above.
-From a satellite, it reads as a sterile patchwork of intensive agriculture, ranked among the world's most biodiversity-depleted landscapes.
-Patchwork Britain began as a question: what would it mean to make that loss visible, and to do it through a tradition as rooted in British culture as quilting itself?
+From a satellite, it reads as a sterile patchwork of intensive agriculture, ranked among the world's most biodiversity-depleted landscapes despite the pastoral image it projects.
+Patchwork Britain began as a question: what would it mean to make that loss visible — and to do it through a tradition as rooted in British culture as quilting itself?
+It is a project about environmental data made tactile, about grief made holdable, about the gap between how we imagine a landscape and what it has actually become.

 Services